- Contact Us Now: (201) 464-1011 Tap to Call

 Owning Property in New York or New Jersey

-If you own property in New York, you may be subject to the state’s estate tax, regardless of your residency status.
-For New Jersey residents or those owning property in the state, inheritance taxes may apply, depending on the beneficiary’s relationship with the deceased.
+If you own property in New York, you may be subject to the state’s estate tax.
+This applies regardless of your residency status.
+For New Jersey residents or those owning property in the state, inheritance taxes may apply.
+The amount depends on the beneficiary’s relationship with the deceased.

 Exceeding Federal or State Exemption Amounts